codepennnn/Fun/README.md

 WHERE
     Em.VendorCode = '15941'
     AND Em.Curr_emp_status = 'Active'
     AND Em.AadharCard IS NOT NULL
+    AND Em.AadharCard <> ''
 ORDER BY
     Em.AadharCard DESC;